New: 100+ health biomarkers for $190

 However, there are caveats.
 Studies have shown medical-grade pulse oximeters can over-estimate oxygen stauration for people with darker skin pigmentation.
 In Feb 2024, the FDA issued a draft document on performance evaluation of pulse oximeters taking into consideration skin pigmentation, race, and ethnicity; as of October 2024, new FDA guidelines were expected to be issued but have not been.

-What low blood oxygen means
+What low blood oxygen levels mean

 Sleep apnea and blood oxygen time below 90%

 While the Apple Watch’s breathing disturbance feature uses the accelerometer, not blood oxygen, low blood oxygen during sleep can be a sign of sleep apnea.
 In our analysis of sleep apnea vs Apple Watch health signals, low sleeping blood oxygen was the #1 predictor of sleep apnea.
 The variance in oxygen readings was the #4 predictor.
 Low REM sleep, low cardio recovery, and high respiratory rate rounded out the top 5 signals of sleep apnea risk.
+At-home sleep apnea tests can be very cost effective, and often have insurance coverage.

-Covid infection
+Covid infection and low blood oxygen

 A COVID infection can reduce blood oxygen levels due to lung inflammation, fluid buildup, ARDS, and potential long-term damage to lung tissue, as well as increased risk for blood clots.

-COPD or asthma
+COPD or asthma and oxygen levels

 Asthma and COPD flare-ups, often triggered by infections or pollutants, can significantly worsen oxygen levels, necessitating supplemental oxygen or hospitalization.